 }

-The three most interesting lines are 13, 24, and 26.
+The three most exciting lines are 13, 24, and 26.

 In the end, there is a happen-before relation between the increment operation in line 13 and the reading of the counter cnt in line 26.

-The result is, that the program returns always 10000.
+The result is, that the program always returns 10000.
 Boring?
 No, calming!

 I want to explicitly say thanks to Anthony Williams, author of the well-known book C++ Concurrency in Action.
 He gave me very valuable tips for this post.
-Anthony writes his own blog to concurrency in modern C++: https://www.justsoftwaresolutions.co.uk/blog/.
+Anthony writes his blog to concurrency in modern C++: https://www.justsoftwaresolutions.co.uk/blog/.

 Business before pleasure